 "It's time to harness the work and intellectual creativity of those outside the official statistics tent"

 A Platform to Align Private Sector Sustainability Reporting with the SDGs

-Through an open and competitive process, the Global Algorithmic Institute at GlobalAI Co. was selected by the United Nations Conference on Trade and Development (UNCTAD) and the United Nations Development Programme (UNDP) to provide the Big Data technology expertise and infrastructure to aggregate and create a repository for SDG data.
+Through an open and competitive process, the Global Algorithmic Institute at GlobalAI Co. was selected by the United Nations Conference on Trade and Development (UNCTAD) to provide the Big Data technology expertise and infrastructure to aggregate and create a repository for SDG data.

 This repository focuses on firm-level, private-sector data, to be used for official purposes.
 Our work advances the reporting requirements of SDG target 12.6, which requires Member States to encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.

 Benchmarking the SDGs